The General settings page presents an overview of your app project with the following details:

 2 Mendix Studio

-In the Studio section, you can see whether Studio is enabled for the app.
-You can also do the following:
+In the Mendix Studio section, you can see whether Studio is enabled for the app.

-Enable Studio if it has not been enabled yet by clicking Enable Studio
+You can also enable Studio if it has not been enabled yet by clicking Enable Mendix Studio:

 3 Editing Cloud Settings